 Author, Educator, Environmentalist

 Mountain glacier demise preludes the fate of the great ice sheets on Greenland and Antarctica, if humanity does not come to its senses soon.
+Steinman’s film wakes us up to the danger by hearing directly from the ones suffering the consequences of society’s inaction.

 James Hansen